 SOIL CHARACTERISTICS

-Soils varied in chemical and physical characteristics which are important for arsenate and arsenite adsorption (Table 2).
+Soils varied in chemical and physical characteristics which are important for As(V) and As(III) adsorption (Table 2).
 The soils were dominantly silt loam.
 Overall, the alluvium derived Kotli soil had larger clay content followed by the Guliana, Mansehra and Rawal soils.
 Clay leaching and accumulation caused by soil development processes was observed in Bt horizon of all the soils except for the Kotli developed in clayey parent material.
 Most soils were non-calcareous with lower DOC.
 Rawal soil under forest conditions showed higher DOC content.
-Dissolved organic carbon varied in most soils with higher contents in surface horizons and decreased with depth in all the soils due to accumulation of organic material at the surface horizons and.
+Dissolved organic carbon varied in most soils with higher contents in surface horizons and decreased with depth in all the soils due to accumulation of organic material at the surface horizons.
 Most of the soils were non-calcareous except for the Rawal soil which had CaCO3 in the range of 35 to 100 g kg-1 and increased with depth.
-Similar values for calcium carbonate were reported earlier.28 Cation exchange capacity was in the range of 10 to 30 cmol+/kg.
+Similar values for CaCO3 were reported earlier.28 Cation exchange capacity was in the range of 10 to 30 cmol+/kg.
 Higher CEC was observed in the Guliana soil with increasing trend with depth and seemed to increase at Bt horizon level in all the soils.
 Citrate bicarbonate-